 House of Control develops and sells software as a service (SaaS) solutions.
 The main solution is Complete Control, which is used for managing contracts and assets, including the contracts’ financial implications for accounting, budgeting and reporting.
 Complete Control has several modules and add-ons, including compliance with IFRS 16 (Financial Leases) requirements, HR management, digital signature and price index adjustments.
 The user value is derived from cutting costs, saving time, and reducing business risk and dependency on key personnel.

-After acquiring DinERP in 2020, House of Control has expanded its scope.
-DinERP develops and sells SaaS applications for the users of IFS, a global Enterprise Resource Planning system.
-The solutions are mainly focused on purchasing processes, supplier and B2B customer communications, and travel, time and expense management.
-With a wider scope, House of Control seeks to expand its offering to the market by including valuable software for commercial management.
-The Chief Financial Officer of an organization constitutes the typical decision maker and customer.
+After acquiring DinERP and Effectplan in 2020, House of Control has expanded its scope.
+We now offer best-of-breed software for procurement, invoicing, supplier and customer communication, and budgeting and reporting.
+With a wider scope, House of Control seeks to expand its offering to the market by building an ecosystem around the Chief Financial Officer.
+The CFO of an organization constitutes the typical decision maker and customer.

 The history in a nutshell